wenyalintw/academic-kickstart/content/home/experience.md

   date_start = "2017-02-01"
   date_end = "2017-02-28"
-  description = """Studied related knowledge of the hydraulic power system on company’s Extrusion molding machine, than organized those as teaching material for non-engineering background staff members"""
+  description = """Studied related knowledge of the hydraulic power system on company’s Extrusion Molding Machine, than organized those as teaching material for non-engineering background staff members"""

 +++